-Compound Sentences for intermediate learners
+Compound Sentences For Intermediate learners

 What Are Compound Sentences?

 Compound sentences are those that have at least two independent clauses.
-Take a look at the following examples:
+Compound sentences are used to join related ideas or thoughts together, and to show a relationship between them.

 Uses